vectorgrp/sil-kit/docs/api/header.rst

 Further Reading
 ---------------
-Refer to the :doc:`API overview<api>` for a description of the availabled services and interfaces.
+Refer to the :doc:`API overview<api>` for a description of the available services and interfaces.